 Barron Storey: REvisitation

-Through his singular visual language and persistent observation, Storey communicates a powerful critique of societal norms and injustices while also exploring the necessity of transformation, resilience, and the search for justice in an increasingly chaotic world.
-His art is not just a reflection of reality, but an ongoing documentation that elicits empathy for the varied layers of human experience.
-Revisitation II invites us to join Storey in his observations and consider our beautifully complex collective humanity together.
+Through a singular visual language and persistent observation, Storey articulates a powerful critique of societal norms and injustices while exploring transformation, resilience, and the search for justice in an increasingly chaotic world.
+Far from mere reflection, the work becomes an ongoing documentation—one that elicits empathy for the many strata of human experience.
+Revisitation: Volume II invites audiences to join Storey in his observations and consider, together, our beautifully complex collective humanity.

 Barron Storey is an American illustrator, graphic novelist, and educator born in Dallas, Texas, in 1940.
 With a career that spans decades, Storey has made a profound impact in fine arts and illustration.
 Storey studied at the Art Center School in Los Angeles and the School of Visual Arts in New York under the mentorship of Robert Weaver, which set the foundation for his prolific career.